quicwg/base-drafts/draft-ietf-quic-recovery.md

 #### Discarding Keys and Packet State {#discarding-packets}

-When packet protection keys are discarded (see Section 4.9 of {{QUIC-TLS}}), recovery state for all in-flight packets sent with those keys is discarded.
+When packet protection keys are discarded (see Section 4.9 of {{QUIC-TLS}}), all packets that were sent with those keys can no longer be acknowledged because their acknowledgements cannot be processed anymore.
+The sender considers them no longer in flight.
+That is, the sender SHOULD discard all recovery state associated with those packets and MUST remove them from the count of bytes in flight.
-The packets are removed from the count of bytes in flight and no acknowledgements or loss events will occur for those packets.
-Note that it is expected that keys are discarded after those packets would be declared lost, but Initial secrets are destroyed earlier.

-As described in Section 17.5.1 of {{QUIC-TRANSPORT}}, endpoints stop sending and receiving Initial packets once they start exchanging Handshake packets.
+Endpoints stop sending and receiving Initial packets once they start exchanging Handshake packets (see Section 17.2.2.1 of {{QUIC-TRANSPORT}}).
 At this point, recovery state for all in-flight Initial packets is discarded.

 When 0-RTT is rejected, recovery state for all in-flight 0-RTT packets is discarded.